PeterBear0909/nasal_ELVC/index.md

 * Fig. 1.
 The training process of VTN-VC and ETN-VC models.

 1. VTN-VC:
-Two-stage pretraining was conducted using only the original 320 utterances.
+Two pretraining stages with a large-scale NL corpus; VC training stage with the EL dataset.

 2. ETN-VC:
-Two-stage pretraining was performed using both the sEL–sNL and EL–NL parallel corpora.
-The VC training stage was further fine-tuned on the EL–NL data.
+Two pretraining stages with a large-scale NL corpus; VC pretraining stage with the sEL and EL corpora; VC training stage was further fine-tuned on the EL dataset.

 <!-- ## Experimental Setting -->

 ### EL dataset
-1. CEL-NL: 320 utterances of parallel speech corpus
+1. CEL-NL: 320 utterances of parallel corpus
-2. NEL-NL: 320 utterances of parallel speech corpus
+2. NEL-NL: 320 utterances of parallel corpus

 - All utterances were recorded by the same speaker.